dimitri-nicolo/calico/networking/egress/egress-gateway-on-prem.md

 with `<source IP>` being one of the IPs of the egress IP pool that you provisioned.

+### Upgrading from a pre-v3.11.0 release

+Calico Enterprise v3.11.0 introduced some new configuration.
+If you are using the Egress Gateways feature, and are upgrading from a pre-v3.11.0 release to v3.11.0 or later, you will need to perform the following two steps:

+- Enable policy sync API as described [here](#enable-policy-sync-api).
+- Update your Egress Gateway Deployments to match as described [here](#deploy-a-group-of-egress-gateways).
+The new elements required as of v3.11.0 are the volumeMounts and volumes sections.

 ### Above and beyond

 Please see also: